 If you find regular Easi-Yo not sweet enough or if you mixed up a batch of unsweetened without realising it, you can use it for a variety of savoury dishes or use the methods below.

-Use it as sour cream: natural, unsweetened yoghurt is great for savoury dishes such as Tikka Masala, as sour cream on baked potatoes, with nachos and similar dishes.
+Natural, unsweetened yoghurt is great for savoury dishes such as tikka masala, as sour cream on baked potatoes, with nachos and similar dishes.
 Freeze it in batches to thaw and use later if you like.

 What to use Easi-Yo for

-We have used Easi-Yo as straight yoghurt, sour cream for a variety of meals (the unsweetened Greek version), added it to Tikka Masala, made amazing muffins my kids love (with a bunch of other ingredients we got for free and super healthy), plus frozen.
-My kids ask for it daily.
-I’ll be experimenting with sauces, dips, cheese, ‘ice-cream’, scrolls and other savoury options in the coming weeks too.
-I’ll share recipes and pictures as they’re made.
+We have used Easi-Yo as straight yoghurt, sour cream for a variety of meals (the unsweetened Greek version), added it to tikka masala, made amazing muffins my kids love (with a bunch of other ingredients we got for free and super healthy), plus frozen.

-What do you do with Easi-Yo/yoghurt when it doesn’t quite work?
+What do you do with Easi-Yo/homemade yoghurt when it doesn’t quite work?